Interview with Alexander Fürbach

-When the LAP team produced the first attosecond flashes of light in 2001, Alexander Fuerbach was a doctoral student in the group led by Ferenc Krausz at the University of Vienna.
+When Prof. Krausz and his Vienna-team produced the first attosecond flashes of light in 2001, Alexander Fürbach was a doctoral student in the group led by Ferenc Krausz at the University of Vienna.
 At that time he was involved in the development of femtosecond lasers.
 After working at "Femtolasers", he planned to go to Australia for two years.
 It has now been almost 20 years.
 He is now a professor at the Department of Physics and Astronomy at Macquarie University in Sydney.
 Here he tells about his passion for femtosecond lasers and what it's like to live and work in Australia.

 As a young doctoral student in the LAP team, you dealt with the development of femtolasers in Vienna.
 What was the goal of the work at that time?